IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

   annotations:
     eventstreams.ibm.com/use-connector-resources: "true"
 spec:
-  # Use the latest version of kafka
-  version: 2.8.1

   replicas: 1

   # The `es-demo` Event Streams runtime is setup with no external access.
 This is the